DIGNITY's TALENT PROGRAMME FOR STUDENTS

 When and how to apply

-YOU CAN SUBMIT YOUR APPLICATION TO THE FALL SEMESTER 2021 NOW.
-DEADLINE FOR APPLICATIONS IS MAY 19th, 2021.
+YOU CAN SUBMIT YOUR APPLICATION TO THE SPRING SEMESTER 2022 NOW.
+DEADLINE FOR APPLICATIONS IS NOVEMBER 5th, 2021, 3pm (CEST).

-For the spring semester 2022, we expect to open for applications in November 2021.
+For the fall semester 2022, we expect to open for applications in May 2022.

 To apply, you will be required to prepare following documents: